Importing 1099 Contractors in Payroll

 - Match your data from your spreadsheet to Patriot fields.

-- The minimum you need to import is the contractor’s name and address, but you can import each column of data you have as long as you select each matching Patriot field.
+- Most, if not all, of your columns should be automatically matched.
+You may need to select the Patriot field or select “Do Not Map Column” if the information from your sheet does not need to be imported.
+The minimum you need to import is the contractor’s name and address, but you can import each column of data you have as long as you select each matching Patriot field.

 - Review your imported 1099 contractors.